After a storm, your roof might appear fine, but hidden damage can lead to serious problems if ignored.

 Emergency Situations That Need Immediate Help

 Structural issues are another red flag.
-If you notice sagging areas on your roof, buckling ceilings, or doors and windows that suddenly stick or won’t close, your home may have sustained structural damage.
-Excess debris on a compromised roof can add stress and should only be handled by professionals.
+If you notice sagging areas on your roof or buckling ceilings, your home has sustained structural damage.

-Visible holes caused by fallen branches or debris also require immediate attention.
-Covering these areas quickly can prevent water intrusion, but climbing onto a roof to secure a tarp can be risky.
-Slippery surfaces and unstable debris make this a job best left to the experts.
+Visible holes caused by fallen branches also require immediate attention.
+Covering these areas quickly prevents water intrusion, but this is a job best left to the experts.

 Visible Signs That Need Expert Review

-Pay attention to loose or damaged flashing around chimneys, skylights, or roof valleys.
+Pay attention to loose or damaged flashing around chimneys and skylights.
 These areas are critical for keeping water out, and improper repairs can turn a small problem into a much bigger one.

 When You Can’t See the Damage

-Storm damage isn’t always visible, and hidden issues can be some of the most dangerous.
-Without the right tools and expertise, it’s nearly impossible for homeowners to safely and accurately assess what’s going on beneath the surface.
-Professional roofers are equipped to uncover problems that aren’t apparent from a ground-level inspection.
+Storm damage is not always visible to the naked eye.
+Without the right tools, it is nearly impossible for homeowners to safely and accurately assess what is going on beneath the surface.

 Safety should always come first.
-While it’s fine to take a look at your roof from the ground, climbing up there yourself can be hazardous and may lead to missed or misidentified issues.
-DIY inspections can also result in inaccurate documentation, which could complicate insurance claims.
+While it is fine to take a look at your roof from the ground, climbing up there yourself is hazardous.

 To make things easier, Pro-Tech Roofing offers free roof inspections.
-Their licensed and insured team can safely identify both visible and hidden problems, provide detailed documentation for insurance purposes, and ensure your roof gets the repairs it needs to stay in top shape.
+Our licensed team can safely identify both visible and hidden problems.

 sbb-itb-66ccccd